$734,372Average Value$699Average Price per Sq Ft10Homes For Sale

 Sugar Hill Demographics and Home Trends

-Spacious Four-Bedroom Co-op in Boutique Elevator Building.
-Don't miss this rare opportunity to own a four-bedroom home in the heart of historic Sugar Hill.
-Nestled in a boutique elevator co-op on a tree-lined block surrounded by elegant brownstones, this spacious apartment offers an open canvas ready for your personal touch-a chance to design and customize your ideal home.
-With
+Spacious Four-Bedroom in Boutique Elevator Building.
+Nestled in a boutique elevator co-op on a tree-lined block surrounded by elegant brownstones, this spacious apartment offers an open canvas ready for your personal touch.
+Move right in and design and customize your ideal home.
+With an easy sublet policy from day one, this co-op provides both flexibility and long-term value,

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.